-14.23 Capital and assets and the associated running costs will continue to sit with the Council and Health Board.
+14.24 Capital and assets and the associated running costs will continue to sit with the Council and Health Board.
 The Integration Joint Board will be required to develop a business case for any planned investment or change in use of assets for consideration by the Parties.
+Funding model agreed and approved by all Parties.